TIBCOSoftware/snappydata/docs/aqp_aws.md

 ```
 %sql
 set spark.sql.shuffle.partitions=6;
-select medallion,avg(trip_distance) as avgTripDist from nyctaxi group by medallion order by medallion desc limit 100 with er
+select medallion,avg(trip_distance) as avgTripDist from nyctaxi group by medallion order by medallion desc limit 100 with error
 ```
 ####SnappyData Directives in Apache Zeppelin####
 You can execute approximate queries on SnappyData cluster by using the `%sql show-instant-results-first` directive.